Hevagog/adm-stack-inference/docs/report/src/05-conclusions.md

 #  Conclusions and Future Work

-The overall project successfully navigated several data processing and modeling complexities inherent in large-scale textual data.
+In this project, we explored the viability of utilizing embeddings for the multi-label classification and score prediction of StackExchange questions.
+Our investigation progressed from unsupervised dimensionality reduction to complex, attention-based neural network architectures.

+We successfully demonstrated that the extreme cardinality of the tag space (over 22,000 unique labels) could be effectively managed through **Recursive Spherical K-Means Clustering**.
+By organizing tags based on semantic cosine similarity rather than Euclidean distance, we reduced the target space to 100 dense, semantically coherent centroids without significant loss of information.
+This hierarchical structure proved superior to flat clustering methods and provided a robust foundation for classification.

+Our clustering algorithm also proved, that 'off-the-shelf' state-of-the-art algorithms (such as UMAP or HDBSCAN) are not universally optimal.
+By looking beyond standard scikit-learn implementations and adapting methodologies from engineering blogs and academic literature, we developed a custom solution, which not only solved the memory constraints that plagued standard algorithms but also provided superior computational efficiency for our specific high-dimensional embedding space.

 ## Key Successes and Insights

-*   **Robust Tag Reduction:** The greatest technical victory in the data preparation phase was the establishment of the **Recursive Spherical K-Means** pipeline, effectively reducing the 22,753 original tags to 100 semantically coherent centroids.
+*   **Robust Tag Reduction:** The greatest technical achievement in the data preparation phase was the establishment of the **Recursive Spherical K-Means** algorithm, effectively reducing the 22,753 original tags to 100 semantically coherent centroids.
 This step was vital for making multi-label classification computationally feasible after the failure of unsupervised methods like UMAP/HDBSCAN optimization.
 *   **Optimal Classifier Architecture:** The use of **Dual-Stream Fusion Networks** demonstrated a clear advantage over both traditional ML (XGBoost) and simple MLPs for multi-label classification.
 The best results were achieved by the **DSF with Cross-Attention Fusion (F1 Weighted 0.7196)**, incorporating both **Asymmetric Loss** to manage label imbalance and **Manifold Mixup** to improve generalization.
 *   **Inductive Bias vs. Data Volume:** The ultimate limitation observed across our experiments in tag prediction, was the trade-off between model flexibility and dataset size.
-As noted in [Performance Analysis](#pa), Transformer-based attention mechanisms lack the inductive bias of simpler architectures (like CNNs or MLPs).
+As noted in Performance Analysis, Transformer-based attention mechanisms lack the inductive bias of simpler architectures (like CNNs or MLPs).
 They are extremely flexible but highly "data-hungry".
 * Our dataset of $\approx$ 100,000 questions was insufficient to constrain the vast search space of the fully sequence-aware models, leading them to memorize noise rather than learn robust generalized features.
 Consequently, the DSF with Cross-Attention represented the optimal "sweet spot": it was complex enough to model semantic interactions via attention, but structured enough (compressing the body into a single embedding) to avoid the overfitting pitfalls of full sequence modeling.
 *   **Score Prediction Difficulty:** The consistently low $R^2$ values across all regression experiments confirm that predicting Stack Overflow scores from purely semantic content embeddings is inherently difficult due to the social/external factors influencing a question’s eventual popularity (score).